mmottl/lacaml/index.md

 ```

 Applications can use the standard `Format`-module in the OCaml-distribution
-together with LACAML printing functions to output vectors and matrices.
+together with Lacaml printing functions to output vectors and matrices.
 Here is an example using labels and showing the high customizability of the
 printing functions: